Narayanvyas243/Containerization-and-Devops-/theory/Unit1/Docker Basics Commands/README.md

 # 🐳 Docker Basic Commands & Flags – Hands On

-This unit explains all **basic Docker commands** required for image management, containers, networking, volumes, monitoring, and builds.
+This unit covers all fundamental Docker commands used in containerization and DevOps.

-These commands are essential for **Containerization & DevOps labs + exams**.
+It includes:
+- Image Management
+- Container Lifecycle
+- Networking
+- Volumes
+- Logs & Monitoring
+- Build Process
+- Cleanup
+- Docker Compose

 ---